migtools/mig-operator/README.md

 oc delete oauthclient migration
 ```

-## Resources Migrated By Konveyor Operator
+## Resources Migrated By Crane Operator

-Please refer to [Resources Migrated By Konveyor Operator](./docs/resources_migrated.md) in order to gain insights regarding what kind of objects/resources
+Please refer to [Resources Migrated By Crane Operator](./docs/resources_migrated.md) in order to gain insights regarding what kind of objects/resources
-get migrated by the Konveyor Operator.
+get migrated by the Crane Operator.

 ## Direct Migration Requirements